Not a Good Weekend for Divers in CA

 Two more divers lost their lives last Saturday while diving in California.
 This pair was part of a group of four divers doing some kind of safety preparation for a planned even they had slated to take place some weeks later.

-Not a lot of information is available, but we do know one diver surfaced quickly after a panic episode at around 130 feet. ivermectin manufacturing companies in india The other just never came up and was recovered at 135 feet by an ROV.
+Not a lot of information is available, but we do know one diver surfaced quickly after a panic episode at around 130 feet.
+The other just never came up and was recovered at 135 feet by an ROV.

 The recreational dive limit of 130 feet is about the point where most divers can manage the effects of nitrogen under high partial pressures without too much trouble.
 However, narcosis affects individuals differently, and panic is considered an indicator.